ppapasaikas/SANJUAN/README.txt

 alternative splicing events between two conditions, e.g., knock down versus wild type.

-It is not designed to determine inclusion levels of alternative splicing events under only one condition.
+SANJUAN is not designed to determine inclusion levels of alternative splicing events under only one condition.

 SANJUAN relies mostly on the RNAseq data to de-novo detect splicing junctions and alternative splicing events and only minimally on available annotation data of transcript structure for refining results.

-SANJUAN comes with the capability of adding custom new genomes / species by the user with a few easy steps.
+SANJUAN comes with the capability of making available new genomes for splicing analysis to your local SANJUAN installation with a few easy steps.

-In addition, the following genomes / species are precompiled and ready-to-use:
+The following genomes are precompiled and ready-to-use.
-1. human      (hg19)
+1.  hg19       (human)
-2. human      (hg38)
+2.  hg38       (human)
-3. mouse      (mm10)
+3.  mm10       (mouse)
-4. fly        (dm6)
+4.  dm6        (fly)
-5. zebrafish  (danRer10)
+5.  danRer10   (zebrafish)
-6. worm       (ce11)
+6.  ce11       (worm)
-7. arabidopsis (ath10)
+7.  ath10      (arabidopsis)

-As input SANJUAN takes either
+SANJUAN takes as input either
+1. RNAseq data
-1. RNAseq data: FASTQ files from paired or single end experiments (raw, gzipped -.gz- or bzipped -.bz2-), or directly
+- from paired- or single-end experiments
+- raw FASTQ, gzipped -.gz- or bzipped -.bz2- or directly
-2. mapped reads (BAM files)
+2. mapped reads

-For adapter removal, trimming and mapping,
+- when the use wants to do pre-processing of
+  RNAseq data and mapping by himself
+- BAM files

-SANJUAN relies on the STAR aligner software.
+When you supply RNASeq read data, SANJUAN relies on the STAR aligner using it for adapter removal, read trimming and mapping.
-The user might decide to perform these pre-processing steps and mapping, independently, and to apply
-SANJUAN on the resulting BAM files, skipping the build-in pre-processing and mapping functionality of SANJUAN.

-SANJUAN is designed to run on "Linux" like platforms (including OSX).
+SANJUAN is designed to run on Linux-like platforms including Mac OS.

 SANJUAN is currently a beta version.
 You use it on your own risk.